 People with dark personalities tend to create a physically attractive veneer.

-While this was a fascinating study to read, this quote could be widely misused.
+While the study by Holtzman and Strube (2013) was fascinating to read, this quote could be widely misused.
 Not everyone who has a physically attractive outside is dark inside.
 The study is incredibly insightful, though.

 A Take-Home Message